 Your Fastly account can be managed by multiple users through the role-based access controls in the web interface.
-These controls all you to manage the scope of a user's service access and their specific permission levels for that service access, all based on the role assigned to them.
+These controls allow you to manage the scope of a user's service access and their specific permission levels for that service access, all based on the role assigned to them.

 The roles, service access, and permission levels you assign to users do not affect their ability to submit requests to Fastly Customer Support.